jarviscanada/jarvis_data_eng_NasrSyed/linux_sql/README.md

 ./scripts/psql_docker.sh stop
 ```
 - host_info.sh and host_usage.sh

 *The `host_info.sh` and `host_usage.sh` scripts collect information on hardware and CPU/Memory usage, respectively.
 A hostname, port number, database name, and username/password for psql are needed as inputs.*
 ```
-#There are a total of 5 inputs after the script: host,port #, db name, psql user, psql password.
+#host_info - there are a total of 5 inputs after the script: host,port #, db name, psql user, psql password.
 ./scripts/host_info.sh localhost 5432 host_agent postgres password

-#There are a total of 5 inputs after the script: host,port #, db name, psql user, psql password.
+#host_usage - there are a total of 5 inputs after the script: host,port #, db name, psql user, psql password.
 bash scripts/host_usage.sh localhost 5432 host_agent postgres password
 ```
 - crontab

 *The crontab command allows you to automate the process for calling the host_usage.sh script.*
 `crontab -e`

 *Then inside the crontab editor:*
 ```
 * * * * * bash /home/centos/dev/linux_sql/host_agent/scripts/host_usage.sh localhost 5432 host_agent postgres password > /tmp/host_usage.log
 ```
 - queries.sql

 *There are a series of business problems that are pending to be solved, including average memory usage and tracking crontab failures.
 These can be solved by the bulit in SQL queries embedded in the script.*
 ```
 #Executing the SQL file against the host_agent database that is created.